 Welcome!
-And thanks for being here, If you reach this part of the website is because you are curious, fantastic.
-I bet you will keep reading and scrolling till the end!
+Thank you for being here.
+If you reach this part of the website it is because you are curious.
+Fantastic!
+I bet you will keep reading!

 Science is fun, and sharing it even more!

-Now, let’s start with a series of questions, –do not worry,– are for me!
+Now, let’s start with a series of questions, –but do not worry,– the following questions are for me!

 What is Physics?

 Physics is “the study of matter, energy, and the interaction between them”.
-But what it really means is that physics is about asking fundamental questions and trying to answer them by observing and experimenting.
-Formulating, simple rules, with a mathematical frame and then do predictions.
+But what it means is that physics is about asking fundamental questions and trying to answer them by observing and experimenting.
+Formulating, simple rules, with a mathematical frame and then make predictions.
 Physicists ask BIG questions like:

 - How did the universe begin?